core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 These are the interactions that can happen directly with a specific topic collection.

-### Retrieving all topic and topic-data {#topic-get-all}
+### Retrieving all topic-configurations {#topic-get-all}

 A client can request a collection of the topics present in the broker by making a GET request to the collection URI.

-On success, the server returns a 2.05 (Content) response with a representation of the list of all topic resources (see Section {{topic-resource-representation}}) in the collection.
+On success, the server returns a 2.05 (Content) response with a representation of the list of all topic-configuration resources (see Section {{topic-resource-representation}}) in the collection.

 Depending on the permission set each client MAY receive a different list of topics that they are authorized to read.